rice-solar-physics/EBTEL/README.md

 + The equilibrium base heat flux coefficient of 2/7 is appropriate for uniform heating; a coefficient of 4/7 is more appropriate for apex heating.
 + To have equal amounts of thermal and nonthermal heating:  flux_nt = heat*length.
 + It is desirable to have a low-level background heating during the cooling phase so that the coronal temperature does not drop below values at which the corona DEM is invalid.
-+ r1 = c_3 = 0.7 gives more accurate coronal evolution than the original 0.5, especially in the late phase of cooling.
-However, it produces excess DEM at the very hottest temperatures during impulsive events, and the transition region DEM is somewhat elevated.
-We have therefore introduced r1_tr = 0.5, which provides a more accurate transition region DEM at the same time that r1 = 0.7 provides a more accurate radiative cooling.
 + v = (c_3/c_2)*(t_tr/t)*v_0 = (r1/r2)*(t_tr/t)*(v/r4) at temperature t_tr in the transition region, where t is the average coronal temperature.